exasol/script-languages-container-tool/README.md

 ### Prerequisites

 **Note**: Since version 1.0.0 the "starter scripts" shipped with previous version, which pulled the `exaslct` docker container runtime, were removed.
-If you can't use Python3, you still can use our [AI-lab](https://github.com/exasol/ai-lab) which provides VM images, AMI images and a docker container, all capable of building script-language-container.
+If you can't use Python3, you still can use our [AI-lab](https://github.com/exasol/ai-lab) which provides VM images, AMI images and a Docker images, all capable of building script-language-container.

 #### For installation